PlanSnapper

 How do I measure a house when I don't have a floor plan?

-Check previous appraisal reports, MLS listings, permit records, and builder files first — a floor plan may already exist.
+Check previous appraisal reports, MLS listings, permit records, and builder files first.
+A floor plan may already exist.
 If not, scan services like CubiCasa ($25-30) generate a to-scale floor plan from phone photos in a few hours.
 As a last resort, sketch the exterior yourself, note the wall lengths, and upload a photo of the sketch to PlanSnapper.

 Read answer →